cdot/Squirrel/README.md

 be embedded into this image, so it needs to be large enough to store all the data without degrading the image too much.
 For an average sized password store, a 1024x768 RGB colour image will usually suffice.
-It's a good idea to change the image you use on a regular basis (and change where it is stored) as you may otherwise leave traceable usage patterns (e.g. by updating the same image frequently with no obvious visual change).
+If you are changing the content of your database regularly, it's a good idea to change the image you use on a regular basis as you may otherwise leave traceable usage patterns (e.g. by updating the same image frequently with no obvious visual change).

-You will be prompted for the encryption password you want to use.
-The first time you run you will be asked for the image you want to use (if using steganography), and the store path in the cloud.
+You will be prompted for the encryption username and password you want to use.
+The first time you run you will be asked for the image you want to use (if using steganography), and the path to your store in the cloud.

 You are then presented with a simple interface where you can create keys (and keys within keys), and add data associated with those